mahoney1/docs/commercialpaper-query-tutorial.md

 Next up, we'll test the new application client form a terminal window.

 ## Step 5.
-Launch the sample Client query application
+Launch the sample MagnetoCorp Client query application

-1. Change directory to the `commercial-paper/organization/magnetocorp/application` folder
+1. From a terminal window, change directory to the `commercial-paper/organization/magnetocorp/application` folder

 2. Run the queryapp client using node:

 `node queryapp.js`

-3. You should see the results from both the `queryHist` function and `queryOwner` functions are displayed.
+3. You should see the results from both the `queryHist` function and `queryOwner` functions in the terminal window.

 ## Step 6.
 Display the formatted results to a browser app

 For this part, we'll use a simple Tabulator that will render our results in a nice HTML table.
 For more info on Tabulator, see http://tabulator.info/examples/4.1 .
 We don't have to install a client per se, we just need to provide a simple HTML file that performs an `XMLHttpRequest() GET REST API` call to load the results (from a JSON file) and render it in the table.
 The HTML file is also in the `commpaper` Github repo that was cloned previously.

-1. Open the `application` terminal window you have open for MagnetoCorp from earlier.
-Using `gedit`, create a file called `index.html` on the command line and paste the contents of the provided `index.html` into this and save it (CONTROL and S).
-If you examine the HTNML file, it will perform an REST API call and load a results file called `results.json` and render this a browser.
-The `results.json` contains the output, of the query response from the `node queryapp.js` call earlier - this javascript application writes the response to the json file mentioned.
+1. In a terminal windows, open the `application` directory if not already there.
+Copy the file `index.html` into it, from the `commpaper` Github repo that was cloned previously.
+If you examine the HTML file in VScode Explorer, it will perform an REST API call and load a results file called `results.json` (created by the queries invoked earlier) and render these in a table in a browser.
+The `results.json` contains the output, of the query response from the `node queryapp.js` call earlier.

-2. Launch a browser (eg. Firefox) with the `index.html` file provided as a parameter eg.
+2. Launch a browser (eg. Firefox) providing the `index.html` file provided as a parameter eg.

 `firefox index.html`

-3. You should see the results in tabular form in the browser - select to expand or contract columns as you wish, eg the TxId is the Fabric transaction Id.
-The Invoked identity is a hash of the signer certificate used to perform transactions previously (eg, issue, buy, redeem etc).
-You'll notice that its only been implemented in the `issue` function for now.
-Ordinarily, given that this is a client application (written by an organisation eg Magnetocorp ), the hash would easily be mapped to a real identity in a corporate database like LDAP or Active Directory, to report (and make sense of transactors from their organization).
-Obviously, a transaction may originate form another organisation: this could be shown as 'other organization' or resolved/displayed with other attributes accordingly.
+3. You should see the results in tabular form in the browser - select to expand or contract columns as you wish, eg the `TxId` is the Fabric transaction Id.
+The `Invoked ID` is a hash of the signer certificate used to perform transactions previously (eg, issue, buy, redeem etc).
+You'll notice that the `hash` function is only been implemented in the `issue` function for now and hence the IDs reported look the same - its easy to add this to the `buy`, `redeem` transactions too.
+Ordinarily, given that this is a client application (written by an organisation eg Magnetocorp ), the hash would easily be mapped to a real identity  in a corporate database like LDAP or Active Directory, ie for reporting purposes (and make sense of real transactors from their organization).
+Obviously, a transaction will originate from other organisation(s) too: information about the invoker from another 'other organization' could be resolved/displayed with other attributes as appropriate..

 Well done!
 You've completed the query tutorial for adding query functionality to the Commercial Paper sample smart contract using the IBM Blockchain Platform VSCode extension.